uruws/monbots/README.md

 That file is the *core* of the bot.
 It's the common code for all the scripts.
 That code is run as part of the load process of the bot.
 So it's the first code any script will run.
-All the defined/declared functions and variables here will be available for all the scripts.
+All the defined/declared functions and variables there will be available for all the scripts.

 ## Scripts.

 Scrips are placed under `<botname>/run` directory.
-In example: [api/run/login_logout.ank](./api/run/login_logout.ank).
+In example: [api/run](./api/run/).
 Only `.ank` files will be used.
+Like [api/run/login_logout.ank](api/run/login_logout.ank).

 They all run as a separate process.
 So they do not share any global scope.
 Not even variables declared in `bot.ank` file.
 That code is ran for each script on its own process scope.

 ## Run.

-To run a bot's scripts you can use `<botname>/run.sh`.
+To run bot's scripts you can use `<botname>/run.sh`.
 In example, to run *api* bot scripts you can do the following:

     $ ./api/run.sh

 That will run all scripts (in parallel) under `api/run` directory.

-If you want to run just one script, you can call `run.sh` with the script's name, which is the filename *without* the `.ank` extension.
+If you want to run just one script, you can call `api/run.sh` with the script's name, which is the filename *without* the `.ank` extension.
 In example, to only run
 `api/run/login_logout.ank` script you can do the following:

     $ ./api/run.sh login_logout